-Yearbook 2 students will use the skills they mastered in Y1 to work more independently on their assignments.
-Additionally, they are considered mentors for Yearbook 1 students; they will model and provide guidance.
+\Yearbook 3 students are considered leaders of the staff who will monitor progress and advise Yearbook 1 and 2 students.

-Practice media literacy when reading/watching all digital media:

-Are the sources of information valid and appropriate?

-Are there occasions when the reporter slips into editorializing?

-Do you see examples of a reporter's rights being curtailed?

-Do you see examples of a reporter violating ethics and standards?

-When there are these conflicts, how are they resolved?
+- Practice media literacy when reading/watching all digital media: - Are the sources of information valid and appropriate? - Are there occasions when the reporter slips into editorializing? - Do you see examples of a reporter's rights being curtailed? - Do you see examples of a reporter violating ethics and standards? - When there are these conflicts, how are they resolved?

-These questions could be used when mentoring or tutoring YB1 students regarding media ethics and rights.
+\These questions could be used as models when working with Y1 and Y2 students.

-Concepts within Unit # 4 Success Criteria for this concept Concept #1: Media Standards 2F understand the consequences of plagiarism 2G understand and apply copyright law, the fair use exemption, and the ownership of intellectual property Model for YB1 students how to: ✓ Use knowledge of the standards to defend their position on a provided ethical scenario/dilemma. ✓ Select a Media Standard of interest, research how it applies to Yearbook, and share findings with staff. ✓ Analyze all journalistic publications to identify language that shows bias and the types (reputability) of sources interviewed. ✓ Apply media ethics when making publishing and reporting decisions for the publication.
-Understand and practice media ethics at all times, serving as a role model for YB1 students.
-Concept #2: Personal Yearbook 3A identify elements used to create publications 4D design pages for publications Model for YB1 students how to: ✓ Design a basic layout with headlines, copy and a variety of photos that tell stories ✓ Develop a theme and create a cover for it Create your own entry for the cover contest.
+Concepts within Unit # 4 Success Criteria for this concept Concept #1: Media Standards 2F understand the consequences of plagiarism 2G understand and apply copyright law, the fair use exemption, and the ownership of intellectual property Lead the staff in learning about and practicing media standards through the following: ✓ Defending one's position on a provided ethical scenario/dilemma ✓ Researching a Media Standard of interest and sharing the findings ✓ Analyzing journalistic publications to identify language that shows bias and vto question the validity of sources ✓ Applying media ethics when making publishing and reporting decisions for the publication.
+Understand and practice ethical journalism at all times, serving as a role model for Y1 and Y2 students.
+Concept #2: Personal Yearbook 3A identify elements used to create publications 4D design pages for publications Lead Y1 and Y2 students as they work on their final projects: Design a basic layout with headlines, copy and a variety of photos for a personal yearbook Or Develop a yearbook theme and create your own entry for the cover contest